wechaty/docusaurus/jekyll/_posts/2022-02-27-refactoring-friday-bot-with-nestjs-ddd-cqrs.md

 1. Infrastructure: low-level supporting services, such as `EnvVar`, `finis`, etc.
 1. WechatyEvents: the Event-driven architecture of Wechaty, such as `PuppetMessageReceivedEvent`, `PuppetMessageSentEvent`, etc.
 1. WechatyRepository: provide the Wechaty instances.
+1. WechatySettings: provide the settings from pre-defined properties and environment variables.
 1. FridayModule: main module of Friday BOT, where the whole system is assembled.
+1. Sagas: using RxJS to convert `Event` to `Command`s
+1. Unit test: using `marble` to test the event streaming system

 All the above modules are in the `src/` folder, they are working under the Inverse of Control (IOC) pattern powered by NestJS.